 The requirements are different for each Arts Grant stream.
 Your application will be reviewed by your peers and funding will be allocated based on the quality of your application.
 You must complete a separate application for each grant.

-What do I need to complete my on-line application?
+What do I need to complete my online application?

 You must meet the eligibility requirements for the funding program(s) to which you are applying.

-You must include a curriculum vitae or resume, project description, including the start and end date of the project, amount requested, as well as any other relevant information.
+You must include a curriculum vitae or resume, project description, including the start and end date of the project, the amount requested, as well as any other relevant information.